 Instead of doing our usual Monday Drug Blog Round-Up yesterday, we opted for a fuller post on the recent plaintiffs’ pain pump victory in Oregon.
 For more on that story, see the Oregonian.
 So, today we’ll bring you the links to the stories we’re following:

-- Direct-to-Consumer Advertising: FiercePharma lists the top ten drugs for percentage of web-based traffic from DTC ads.
+- Direct-to-Consumer Advertising: FiercePharma lists the top ten drugs for a percentage of web-based traffic from DTC ads.
 YAZ is seventh, even “better” than Viagra.

-- Radiation Therapy Malpractice: Pat Malone reports on the dangers of technology, training and procedures in radiation therapy: “Scott Jerome-Parks suffered terrible radiation burns to his neck, and lingered for two years in agony before dying, because he received a seven-fold overdose in the radiation that was supposed to treat his tongue cancer, on three separate occasions.”
+- Radiation Therapy Malpractice: Pat Malone reports on the dangers of technology, training, and procedures in radiation therapy: “Scott Jerome-Parks suffered terrible radiation burns to his neck, and lingered for two years in agony before dying, because he received a seven-fold overdose in the radiation that was supposed to treat his tongue cancer, on three separate occasions.”